Research Mentoring-Pair Travel Award Application Instructions and Frequently Asked Questions

 Who can I apply with as my mentor?
 Does he or she have to be someone at my university, or may they be based elsewhere?

-Protégés are able to pick a mentor of their choice; however, mentors are required to be seasoned investigators in either an academic, clinical, or research environment.
+Protégés are able to pick a mentor of their choice; however, mentors are required to be seasoned investigators in an academic, clinical, or research environment.

 What will the award application review process entail?

 The Research Mentoring-Pair Travel Awards will be made based on a competitive application process.
 Following the submission deadline, all applications will be sent to a group of designated reviewers.
-Selections will be based on reviewers' assessments of the following documents:
+Selections will be based on reviewers' score of the following documents:

-- Biographical sketch
+- biographical sketch

 - 1,000-word essay

-- Letter of support from the mentor
+- letter of support from the mentor